SkylineCommunications/dataminer-docs/connector-help/connector_help/Marlink Geofence.md

 #### Remote Elements Status Table

-For each element in the configuration table, one row is automatically created in this table.In order to create a new row in this table, right-click a row in the table and select **Duplicate** in the context menu.
+For each element in the configuration table, one row is automatically created in this table.
+In order to create a new row in this table, right-click a row in the table and select **Duplicate** in the context menu.

 If changes need to be made to the rows after creation, this can also be done in this table.